-This booklet has been designed to tell you how to operate the console for the SX-20 and SX-10E Private Automatic Branch Exchanges.
-Although both of these systems offer an extensive range of sophisticated features to the operator and to the extension users, operation of the console remains very simple and visual displays give you all the information needed to handle all types of call easily.
+This booklet has been designed to tell you how to operate the KINSMAN 543.
+Even though the KINSMAN Call Connect System offers an extensive range of sophisticated features to the operator (and to the other users of the system), the basic operation of the console is very simple.
+Also, the console displays give you all the information you need to handle easily all types of call.

-After a description of the console itself, this book provides step-by-step instructions for answering and connecting calls and for using the special features of the two systems.
+After a description of the console itself, this book provides step-by-step instructions for answering and connecting calls, followed by instructions for using the special features of the system.
+Throughout the book, we assume that (star) is the operator access code.